orion-services/users/docs/usecases/create/create.md

 ## Normal flow

 * A client sends a name, e-mail and password
-* The service receives and validades the data.
+* The service receives and validates the data.
 The name must be not empty, the e-mail must be unique in the server and the format must be valid and, the password must be bigger than eight characters.
 * The server generates an identifier (hash) of the user
 * The server encrypt the password
 * The server stores the new user